 Paxful protects the buyer by holding your bitcoins in escrow till you’re paid.
 So, they have nothing to worry about.

-Since they know the bitcoins are safely being held by Paxful, it’s safe for them to go ahead and pay you.
-Once (and only once) you receive the payment, you can go ahead and release the bitcoins to the buyer.
+Since they know the bitcoins are safely being held by Paxful, it’s safe for them to pay you.
+Once (and only once) you receive the payment should you release the bitcoins to the buyer.

 I’d recommend you try out this method.
 You’ll be amazed at the fantastic rates you can get.
 The process is also relatively fast.